slang-i18n/slang/README.md

 ## Configuration

 All settings can be set in the `config.i18n.json` file.
-Place it anywhere in your lib directory
+Place it anywhere inside your lib directory

 ```json
 {